Last Updated on February 9, 2024 by Carrie Stephens

 That’s not hard enough to sever a human finger.
 Still, a cockatoo’s bite can cause cuts, bruises, bleeding, and even bone fractures, especially if it’s determined to send an important message.

-Cockatoos can be nippy, especially while young.
+Cockatoos can be nippy, especially when young.
 They’re also emotional birds that demand attention from their owners.
-Fail to provide this, and a cockatoo may take out its frustrations with its beak.
+If they aren’t provided with this, a cockatoo may vent its frustrations with its beak.

 A cockatoo will have a reason for biting, though you may not always understand why it’s upset.